Bonniebobo/CBD/vscode-extension/README.md

    - **VS Code Console:** View → Output → "AI Chatbot"
    - **Backend Console:** Terminal running `npm start`

+## 🌐 Web/Cloud Usage (no local backend required)

+If you want to use the published extension against the hosted backend:
+1. Install the extension from the Marketplace: `cbd.ai-chatbot-extension`.
+2. Open VS Code Settings and set `ai-chatbot.backendUrl` to your deployed backend (e.g. `https://4xwuxxqbqj.execute-api.us-east-1.amazonaws.com`).
+3. Open the AI Chatbot view from the Activity Bar and start chatting.
+The extension will send workspace files to the cloud backend for analysis.

+If you prefer to point at a locally running backend:
+1. Clone this repo.
+2. `cd vscode-extension/backend && npm install && npm start` (defaults to `http://localhost:3001`).
+3. In VS Code settings, set `ai-chatbot.backendUrl` to `http://localhost:3001`.

 ## 🔍 Debugging

 ### VS Code Extension Logs